rachelesmee/website/foss4gukonline2020/sessions.md

 # The bloody guts of Tiff files

-Emily Selwood	Satellite Applications Catapult Limited
+Emily Selwood,	Satellite Applications Catapult Limited

 _The humble tiff file is used for storing raster data, this talk will take a dive into the internal structure of the format._

 The humble tiff file is used for storing raster data, when creating them there are many options, it can be difficult to know exactly what options mean and what the implications of them.
 This talk will dive into the internals of the file format, explaining the overall structure and the historical reasons for some of the options.
 Then we will go deeper into the bits and bytes and why things are laid out the way they are.
-This talk will make use of the tiffhax project to explain things ( https://github.com/emilyselwood/tiffhax )
+This talk will make use of the tiffhax project to explain things (https://github.com/emilyselwood/tiffhax).

 # What every GIS user should know about projections

-Ian Turton	Astun Technology
+Ian Turton,	Astun Technology

 _A frequent query raised by newcomers to QGIS is "Why don't my layers line up?"._